-We have audited the accompanying consolidated financial statements of Japan Airport Terminal Co., Ltd. ("the Company") and its consolidated subsidiaries (collectively referred to as "the Group") provided in the "Financial Information" section in the Company's Annual Securities Report ("Yukashoken Hokokusho"), which comprise the consolidated balance sheet as of March 31, 2023, the consolidated statement of income, the consolidated statement of comprehensive income, the consolidated statement of changes in shareholders' equity, the consolidated statement of cash flows for the fiscal year then ended, notes on the consolidated financial statements, and supplementary consolidated financial statements, in accordance with Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act of Japan.
+We have audited the accompanying consolidated financial statements of Japan Airport Terminal Co., Ltd. ("the Company") and its consolidated subsidiaries (collectively referred to as "the Group") provided in the "Financial Information" section in the Company's Annual Securities Report ("Yukashoken Hokokusho"), which comprise the consolidated balance sheet as of March 31, 2023, and the consolidated statement of income, the consolidated statement of equity and the consolidated statement of cash flows for the fiscal year then ended, and notes to the consolidated financial statements and supplementary schedules, in accordance with Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act of Japan.